waterbycounty

 What's happening with rivers in Kalawao County right now?

-Kalawao County's primary USGS streamgage on the Waikolu Str blw pipe is currently reading 12.2 cubic feet per second — 69% of the long-term mean of 17.73 cfs.
+Kalawao County's primary USGS streamgage on the Waikolu Str blw pipe has a pipeline snapshot of 12.2 cubic feet per second — 69% of the long-term mean of 17.73 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Kalawao County water compare to the Hawaii average?